Agro (puppet)

-Agro is an Australian puppet and media personality, operated by comedian and voice artist Jamie Dunn.
-He was especially prominent on Australian television in the 1990s due to his co-hosting opposite Ann-Maree Biggar and Terasa Livingstone of Agro's Cartoon Connection, a children's program that was aired from 1989 to 1997 on weekday mornings on the Seven Network.
+Agro is an Australian puppet and media personality, not owned although operated by comedian and voice artist Jamie Dunn.
+He was especially prominent on Australian television in the 1990s due to his co-hosting opposite Ann-Maree Biggar and Terasa Livingstone of Agro's Cartoon Connection, a children's program that was aired from 1990 to 1997 on weekday mornings on the Seven Network.

 Name and personality

 The word "agro" (also spelled "aggro") is Australian slang for "aggression" or "aggravation".
 Agro is sometimes said to have the surname Vation, though the puppet is rarely credited with a surname.

 Agro's humour tends to be adult, with much sexual suggestion, cursing and uninhibited behaviour.
 He has often appeared with an innocent-acting female offsider, who is subjected to mocking and innuendo.
 His pre-taped performances in shows intended for a juvenile or family audience were vetted before broadcast, but in the adult-oriented shows (and in the Christmas tapes of Agro's Cartoon Connection) his largely uncensored antics were given full rein.
 Unlike many characters, particularly children's puppets, Agro often broke the fourth wall, making reference, for example, to the facts that he was a puppet, that his limbs did not move, and that a hand was up his back.

 Agro is a fan of the Australian rugby league footballer Wally Lewis, writing and singing many songs about him.
 He is a patron of the Shandar Smith Foundation, a charity for children with cancer.